The life-changing ‘crash’ of PGA Sompo’s CEO

 How a car accident propelled Fumihiko Harada to a career in insurance.

-It was a literal crash that propelled Fumihiko Harada, PGA Sompo Insurance Corporation Director/President and CEO to a career in insurance.
+It took driving his self-modified car off a cliff and crashing down an embankment during his university days that drove Fumihiko Harada, PGA Sompo Insurance Corporation Director/President, and CEO to a career in insurance.

 Talking with Insurance Asia, Harada-san, amusedly explained that during his university days, he had a part-time job that involved modifying second-hand vehicles, which he tried to do with his own car.
 But because the modifications he did were not fit for his car, he got into an accident wherein his car went off a cliff.